gidihup/ski-app_njs/README.md

   - Deploys multiple app containers frontended and loadbalanced by the nginx container

-**To deploy the app, do the following:**
+**TO DEPLOY THE APP, DO THE FOLLOWING:**
   - Create an AWS account or use an existing AWS account
-  - Have the app folder copied onto a deploy EC2 instance
+  - Have the app folder copied onto the computer you want to deploy from
   - Have a valid Access key ID and Secret access key set up with the appropriate permissions on AWS IAM
   - Have the Access key ID and Secret access key securely set to the appropriate variable in the variable.tf file, e.g. using environment variables (credentials should not be saved in (publicly accessible) files)
   - Have Terraform installed and initialised